rust-lang/rust/ESOF-docs/report_3.md

 This view is foccused on the runtime behaviour of the program.
 It is in this view that the programs processes are explained as well as the way they use to communicate between them.
 [Activity Diagrams] are the ones used to describe this view.

+**Activity diagrams** are graphical representations of **workflows** of stepwise activities and actions.

+In UML activity diagrams are intended to model both computational and organizational processes.

+Activity diagrams are constructed from a limited number of shapes,connected with arrows.

 ![alt tag](https://github.com/martapips/rust/blob/master/ESOF-docs/res/processDiagram.jpg?raw=true)

 [Activity Diagrams]:https://en.wikipedia.org/wiki/Activity_diagram